 Does the law favor mothers over fathers in Texas family cases?

 The short answer to the above question is no. Texas family law does not overtly favor men over women or mothers over fathers.
 The law is gender-neutral and is not maintained that fathers have certain rights while mothers have others.
 Rather, the law treats men and women the same regarding Family law cases in Texas.
-This may be music to your ears given your concerns over what the law says regarding your rights as a father.
+This may be music to your ears, given your concerns over what the law says regarding your rights as a father.
 I have had more than one father approached me about their circumstances with a strong position that he believes that the law says things about mothers and fathers that it does not.

 This means two things for you as you begin your family law case in Texas.
 Number one, it means that your history as a parent will factor in heavily ultimately decides regarding conservatorships and Visitation.
-If you have been an absentee parent for many years then this will certainly factor into your ability to become a primary conservator of your children or to share equally in Visitation time with your kids when compared to your spouse.
+If you have been an absentee parent for many years, then this will certainly factor into your ability to become a primary conservator of your children or to share equally in Visitation time with your kids when compared to your spouse.
 An active and involved father has just as much right to ask for primary parenting responsibilities then does an active and involved mother.

 Another reality of this circumstance is that you will invariably be assigned to a family court judge who has a reputation of some sort.
-At the risk of running afoul of some role of professional conduct, I will simply say that most family court judges have reputations for reasons.
-From my experience, judges that I have worked with in the past are fair and conscientious of the persons who are before them in court.
+At the risk of running afoul of some role of professional conduct, I will say that most family court judges have reputations for reasons.
+From my experience, judges I have worked with in the past are fair and conscientious of the persons before them in court.
 That doesn't mean that your judge won't have some inherent biases that are more difficult to shake.
 Certain judges do have reputations for being either pro mother or pro father.
 That's just the reality of the situation.

-So, while you will not see a family court judge tell you that you can't be named as the primary conservator of your children because you're a father, what you will also not see is that judges use the law, their experiences, and their personal biases to award rights and duties in a hearing or trial circumstance.
+So, while you will not see a family court judge tell you that you can't be named as the primary conservator of your children because you're a father, what you will also not see is that judges use the law, their experiences.
+Their personal biases to award rights and duties in a hearing or trial circumstance.
 After all, judges are human and are prone to making decisions that may not be completely rational or fact-based.
 The best you can do is set yourself up for success by being the best parent you can be in whatever circumstances you find yourself in.

-Don't put yourself in a position or the case is left up to a judge
+Don't put yourself in a position, or the case is left up to a judge.

 What does this boxing analogy have to do with family law?
 Well, I think it has a great deal to do with the area of fathers' rights in particular.
 You can think about a child custody or divorce case as a boxing match.
 Both you and your child's mother will be duking it out, metaphorically speaking, to win as many rights and duties about your child as possible.
-If you compete to determine who is best suited to parent your child on a more frequent basis then you will want to put yourself in a position where you can make arguments to show that you are an active and involved parent.
+If you compete to determine who is best suited to parent your child on a more frequent basis, you will want to put yourself in a position where you can make arguments to show that you are an active and involved parent.

-If you do such a stupendous job of showing your wife that you are an active and involved father it is more likely that you can negotiate strong rights and duties as well as a great deal of Visitation time with your children.
+If you do such a stupendous job of showing your wife that you are an active and involved father, it is more likely that you can negotiate strong rights and duties as well as a great deal of Visitation time with your children.
 The reason why this is so is that your spouse understands that to not negotiate with you means risking losing even more in terms of rights and duties in court during a hearing or trial.
 Therefore, you are not leaving it up to the judge but rather landing solid punches throughout your fight that allow you to win on your own merits.